muss0080/MemoryKalman/README.md

 **Figure 3g**:
 Here we have a period with no information - after the gain resets following a reversal, the subject is blinded (so no information) and then a positive perturbation is produced.
-Note that the subject ?lost? some of the recent negative adaptation and showed spontaneous recovery (in the original graph).
+Note that the subject 'lost' some of the recent negative adaptation and showed spontaneous recovery.
 ![3g](/figures/3g.png)

 **Figure 3h**: